Orange Mermelada

 What are some variations of orange marmalade?

-Some variations of orange marmalade include adding other fruits like grapefruit or lemon, or adding spices like cinnamon or ginger.
+Some variations include adding other fruits like grapefruit or lemon or adding spices like cinnamon or ginger.
 Some recipes also call for using honey instead of sugar.

 How can I fix bitter orange marmalade?

-If your orange marmalade turns out too bitter, you can try adding more sugar to balance out the bitterness.
+If it turns out too bitter, you can try adding more sugar to balance out the bitterness.
 You can also try adding some lemon juice or zest to help cut the bitterness.